padhi-homelab/services/README.md

 All local tweaks should be added to `*.override.*` files.

 - at the repo root:
+  - `versions.global.override.env` may store global version numbers
+    - these are exposed as-is to docker compose
+    - see [`versions.global.env`](versions.global.env) for the default
   - `static.global.override.env` may store global constants
     - e.g. ACME configs, ports to be open etc.
     - these are exposed as-is to docker compose